 Know the Difference Between Appetite and Hunger

-Scientists and nutritionist believe that somewhere along the evolutionary line, humans have stopped listening to our hunger instincts and instead have become ruled by our appetites.
+Scientists and nutritionists believe that somewhere along the evolutionary line, humans have stopped listening to our hunger instincts and instead have become ruled by our appetites.
 While that distinction might not seem clear, it’s a very real distinction that few understand.

 For starters, “appetite” is not the same as “hunger,” though we may use the two terms interchangeably there is a difference.
 Appetite is the desire to eat food, sometimes this desire arouses out of hunger, but there are other instances when this is not the case.
 Foods that are appealing often stimulate hunger, like smelling a roasted chicken in the supermarket and suddenly having a feeling of hunger.